jegerbetty/RPGHeroes/README.md

 * TotalAttributes (calculate total attributes with the following calculation: Total = LevelAttributes + (Sum of ArmorAttribute for all Armor in Equipment))
 * Display (the following details of the hero should be displayed: Name, Class, Level, Total strength, Total dexterity, Total intelligence, Damage)

-HeroAttributes class shall encapsulate the following attributes:
+HeroAttribute class shall encapsulate the following attributes:
 * Strength
 * Dexterity
 * Intelligence

 I have included the levelling attributes in the HeroAttributes class.
 Levelling attributes are what the hero's attributes incease with when they level up.

+**Update:** The HeroAttribute class has been changed to a HeroAttribute record, even though the assignment asks for a class.
+This was in order to fix the issue with unit testing when using hero attributes.

 ## Description of content in classes in Items file
 The Items class is the parent class to both armor and weapon.
 Alle items share the following fields: